rubenrua/Notes/dev_notes.md

+Divide y venceras.

+The best approach when you apply “Clean Architecture” is to use common sense.

-> There are only two hard things in Computer Science: cache invalidation and naming things.
+There are only two hard things in Computer Science: cache invalidation and naming things.
-> —Phil Karlton
+— Phil Karlton

-> Ask a programmer to review 10 lines of code, he'll find 10 issues.
+Ask a programmer to review 10 lines of code, he'll find 10 issues.
 Ask him to do 500 lines and he'll say it looks good.

-> El código es como un chiste, si lo explicas es malo.
+El código es como un chiste, si lo explicas es malo.

-> Divide y venceras.

-> Any fool can write code that a computer can understand.
+Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand (Escribes una vez, lees src cuatro veces.)
-> — Martin Follen.
+— Martin Follen.

-> Ser un buen boyscout, recoge la mierda de otros.

-> The best approach when you apply “Clean Architecture” is to use common sense.

-> Complexity is like a bug light for smart people.
+Complexity is like a bug light for smart people.
 We can't resist it, even though we know it's bad for us.

-> La comunidad te devuelve con creces los que les das.
+La comunidad te devuelve con creces los que les das.

+Ser un buen boyscout, recoge la mierda de otros.

 ![linux observability tools](imgs/IMG_20151119_091259.jpg)